 Why do you think your organization is important and meaningful on campus?

-How did you decide to take on your role as President of Lion Ambassadors?
+How did you decide to take on your role as director of your club?

-How does your work with Lion Ambassadors give you the opportunity to use your gifts and passions?
+How does your work with SPA & Edventures give you the opportunity to use your gifts and passions?